I've lived in Chennai since I was five years old and have become a true shopaholic. Here are my favorite places to shop!

 - Micro silks.

-- Other interesting services including tarot card reading.
+- Other interesting services include tarot card reading.

 - Some products might not seem worth the price.